ncbi-nlp/deepseenet-plus/README.md

-# Towards Accountable AI-Assisted Eye Disease Diagnosis: Workflow Design, External Validation, and Continual Learning
+# AI Workflow, External Validation, and Development in Eye Disease Diagnosis

-This repository provides related codes, data, and models for the paper titled 'Towards Accountable AI-Assisted Eye Disease Diagnosis: Workflow Design, External Validation, and Continual Learning'.
+This repository provides related codes, data, and models for the paper titled `AI Workflow, External Validation, and Development in Eye Disease Diagnosis <[https://jamanetwork.com/journals/jamanetworkopen/fullarticle/2836426]'.

 ## Instructions to set up
 ### Environments